elementor/wp2static/readme.txt

 == Installation ==

+= via WP Admin panel =

+1. Go to Plugins > Add New
+2. Search for "WP Static HTML Output"
+3. Click on the Install Now button
-This section describes how to install the plugin and get it working.
+4. Activate the plugin and find it under the Tools menu

-e.g.
+= manual installation =

-1. Upload the static-html-output directory to the `/wp-content/plugins/` directory, or install via the wordpress interface "add new" or "upload" the zip file
+1. Upload the static-html-output directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the plugin settings from the "tools" menu
+3. Access the plugin settings from the "Tools" menu

+= via WP CLI =

+1. `wp --allow-root plugin install static-html-output-plugin --activate`

 == Frequently Asked Questions ==